tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 };
 ```

-* Struct member variables doest not begin with m_, avoid structs and use only when it feels right
+* Struct member variables must not begin with m_, avoid structs and use only when it feels right
+* Global variables begins with g_

 ### Singletons
 * Use the following style to declare singletons